developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Internal Camera 1 -** Scanning is performed with the rear-facing camera.
 * **Pluggable Laser 1 -** Scanning is performed using an external 1D laser scanner plugged into the device.
 * **Bluetooth Imager 1 -** Scanning is performed using an RS507 over Bluetooth.
+* **RS4000 Pluggable Imager -** Scanning is performed using an RS4000 pluggable scanner.
+* **RS5000 Pluggable Imager -** Scanning is performed using an RS5000 pluggable scanner.
 * **RS6000 Bluetooth Imager -** Scanning is performed using an RS6000 over Bluetooth.
-* **RS5000 Pluggable Imager -** Scanning is performed using an RS5000 pluggable scanner.
 * **DS3678 Bluetooth Imager -** Scanning is performed using a DS3678 over Bluetooth.
 * **DS3608 Pluggable Imager -** Scanning is performed using a DS3608 pluggable scanner.